hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 where :math:`\hat{C}(u_1, u_2) = u_1 + u_2 - 1 + C(1 - u_1, 1 - u_2)` is the **reflected copula**.
 If :math:`\lambda_l > 0` then there is lower tail dependence.
 If :math:`\lambda_u > 0` then there is upper tail dependence.
-Note that one should to actually calculate the limit for each copula, and it is not obvious from the plot usually.
+Note that one should actually calculate the limit for each copula, and it is not obvious from the plot usually.

 For example, as plotted below, it is not difficult to show that for a Gumbel copula, :math:`\lambda_l=0` and :math:`\lambda_u=1`.